Lucky (2011 film): Plot

 Lucy battles her own feelings - horror, greed, burgeoning love and forgiveness - and even frames Ben's latest murder as being hurtful to her personally, as implying she might be tempted by infidelity unless he kills all possible suitors.
 Ben has also kidnapped his neighbor - a family planner - under the mistaken assumption that she can act as marriage counsellor, and in a twisted way she does, reminding the pair of the need for honesty and trust.
-Confused and conflicted, Lucy flees and the two wind up falling into their pool.
+Confused and conflicted, Lucy flees with the check and the two wind up falling into their pool, destroying the check in the process.

-As Lucy invites Ben to murder her and bury her with the others, they are interrupted again by the detective who has arrived after reviewing security tapes of the gas station at with earlier-victim Leslie left her ID when buying her lottery ticket: Ben is not on the tape.
+As Lucy invites Ben to murder her and bury her with the others, they are interrupted again by the detective who has arrived after reviewing security tapes of the gas station at with earlier-victim Leslie left her ID when buying her lottery ticket: Ben is not on the tape despite his ticket was bought from that gas station on that day.
 As Lucy tries to concoct a rationale, Ben admits his crime - striving for the honesty to repair his marital relationship - but before he can be arrested, Lucy shoots the detective in fear that the prize money would be lost.

 As their one year anniversary approaches, Ben visits his wife in prison, and she expresses anger and promises revenge over her taking the fall for his crimes.
 Ben commiserates, noting that she did, after all, kill the detective, while her DNA was found on the reburied bodies - rendering his attempts to confess appear false in light of the evidence.
-He also reveals that his desire to kill has abated since she has been incarcerated.
+She points out that when he kills again, she'll be exonerated and promises revenge.
+Ben reveals that his desire to kill has abated since she has been incarcerated.
 Lucy rails against him, but then plaintively asks him to keep visiting her.